 and Adam Coon.

 Behind Ruth and Retherford due to number of matches, winning percentage, bonus rate and team points scored at Nationals against a generally weaker weight class.
 The win over Gwiz might be better than any single win that Retherford has but I’m looking at the entire college career.
 Based on NCAA finishes Snyder could be #3 or #4 on the list but Retherford and Ruth scored more team points at NCAA’s.
 He also had a loss to Coon his senior season.
 I have Coon and Sorenson as equivalent wrestlers.
-I moved 4, 5 and 6 a few times before settling on this order.
-He’s in contention for being the best American wrestler ever but when I look at his college career…
+I moved the top 8 a few times before settling on this order.
+He’s in contention for being the best American wrestler ever but when I look at his college career…he’s not at the top.

 3x NCAA Champ.
 2015-2018.
 Best win Logan Stieber, Brandon Sorenson

-Career record: 126-3 Nearly 98% winning percentage.
+Career record: 126-3 Nearly 97.7% winning percentage.
 Finished 5,1,1,1.
 Retherford didn’t have the competition that Ruth faced.
 That isn’t his fault but also led me to rank him behind Ruth.
 Bonus rate, points scored at nationals and overall winning percentage put him in the top 5.
+He’s been pushed out by former teammates.
+2 x Hodge winner.
+Retherford is 11th on the all time NCAA team point list with 93.5.
+If Zain took a freshman redshirt I think that he’d be in the undefeated group.
+He was 93-0 in his final 3 years.
+Finals match ups- Sorensen, Lavion Mayes, and Perry.

 Career 53 falls and 42 TF’s & majors wins.

-Career Record: 136-3 Nearly a 98% winning percentage.
-I have Ruth ahead of Retherford because of his 3,1,1,1 NCAA placements and slightly higher winning and bonus percentage and scored one more team point than Zain at Nationals but Ruth also had a loss his senior season to Dean.
+Career Record: 136-3 Nearly a 97.8% winning percentage.
+Highest in PSU history.
+I have Ruth ahead of Retherford because of his 3,1,1,1 NCAA placements, slightly higher winning and bonus percentage and scored one more team point than Zain at Nationals.
+Ruth is 10th on the all time NCAA team point list with 94.5.
+Ruth did have a loss his senior season to Gabe Dean.
 Career 46 falls and 58 TF’s & majors wins.
+Finals wins versus Storley, Hamlin and Sheptock.

 - Logan Stieber– Ohio State

-4x NCAA Champ 2012-2015 Best Wins Jordan Oliver (I thought Oliver had the takedown), Tony Ramos, Zain Retherford- Wins over at least 3 national champions.
+4x NCAA Champ 2012-2015 Best Wins Jordan Oliver (I thought Oliver had the takedown), Tony Ramos, Zain Retherford and Ashnault- Wins over 4 national champions is impressive.
 Scored more team points at Nationals than Dake.
+3 of his 4 career losses were to national champs (Oliver, Ramos, Zain).
+1 x Hodge winner.

 Career Record:119-3, 97.5% winning percentage.
 Career 50 falls and 46 TF’s & majors wins.
 80% bonus rate.